 - What are the historical profit margins such as EBITDA?

-- Has the company sufficient Net Working Capital (Current Ratio)?
+- Does the company have sufficient Net Working Capital (Current Ratio)?

 - Required Days Receivables, Days Inventory, and Days Payable?